 Deterioration of the property is also a worry.
 To avoid potential threats from persons visiting or occupying the property, real estate must be maintained and upgraded throughout time.
 Property insurance will also cover any damage caused by tenants or other third parties to your property.
 If the property is vacant or inhabited, however, talk with your insurance provider and make sure the policy provides enough coverage.
 Property insurance will only get you so far in terms of risk transfer.
 Investors must also manage risk by keeping the property in good repair.

 Real estate risk is unavoidable to some extent.
 Some risks can be completely avoided, while others can be lowered by transferring risk or continuously controlling it.
-While there are numerous innovative risk reduction strategies, they all fall into one of three categories:
+While there are numerous innovative investment risk control strategies, they all fall into one of three categories:

 Avoiding a well-defined risk is one of the most effective strategies to remove it.
 Don’t buy residences with pools or hot tubs, for example, if you want to avoid unintentional drowning litigation.

 Since not all risks can be avoided, risk control is the most commonly used mitigation approach.
 Risk control might include things like maintaining a property before problems arise or having the right measures in places, such as a gate or lock surrounding a pool or hot tub.

 Risk transfer is another approach to protect yourself, and it’s frequently used in conjunction with other mitigation strategies.
 Having proper property insurance with coverage against potential unintentional drowning lawsuits that cover properties with pools, for example, passes the risk from you, the property owner, to the insurance provider.